 Steps to Build an Effective Disaster Recovery Plan

 Building a disaster recovery plan isn’t just about having backups; it’s about creating a structured, repeatable process that aligns with your business priorities.
 Each step should address both technical and organizational needs, ensuring that when disruption occurs, your business can recover quickly and with minimal damage.
 The following steps outline a systematic approach to designing a plan that works in practice, not just on paper.
+The overall DR process provides a systematic method for protecting your organization’s applications and data, ensuring business continuity through well-defined recovery strategies.

-- Set RPO & RTO Targets – Define measurable recovery objectives.
+3. Set RPO & RTO Targets

 Pro Tip: Keep an updated copy of your DRP both on-site and off-site to ensure accessibility in case of local disasters.